SM 25x350 [2xM8] / N42 - magnetic roller

 - By applying a shiny coating of nickel, gold, or silver, the element gains an aesthetic appearance,

-- Wide application in advanced technologically fields – find application in HDD drives, electric motors, medical devices or various technologically advanced devices.
+- Wide application in modern technologies – are used in computer drives, electric drive mechanisms, medical devices or other modern machines.

 Disadvantages of neodymium magnets: